CBD and the Mechanisms (plural) of Anxiety

 90% of your serotonin is made in the gut!

 Working with healthy adult mice, the researchers showed that disrupting the normal bacterial content of the gut with antibiotics produced changes in behavior; the mice became less cautious or anxious.

 When they removed the antibiotics, normal behavior returned.

 Then there are the bad bacteria.

 There's a known tie between bad pathogens such as Claudimum difficile (C.diff) and mental health issues including anxiety.

-This is the antibiotic resistance bacteria in hospitals that's spreading.
+This is the antibiotic-resistant bacteria in hospitals that are spreading.

 It's the ultimate test for gut permeability.